JogoShugh/CoderDojoPonceSprings.Events/README.md

 # See You There!

 If you have any issues or questions, please email **coderdojo AT versionone DOT com**

+## Recruiting mentors for new series tracks

+Mentors, we need your help!
+We don't require that you build their own materials.
+There is plenty of material to use already.

+We need mentors to help students pursue the following:

+* [Making Android Apps with App Inventor](http://appinventor.mit.edu/explore/) -- It's as easy as Scratch, but for Android apps!
+* [Explore Electronics with Arduino](http://exploringarduino.com/) --  The microcontroller platform that helps you learn about electrical engineering, programming, and human-computer interaction
+* [Sphero: The App-Controlled, Programmable Robot Ball That Does it All](http://www.gosphero.com/) -- Sphero is an amazing robot orb that can move, jump, and even swim.
+We have 4 Spheros, you won't need to buy one unless you want to donate another!
+[See this video](https://docs.google.com/file/d/0B_MBVZScuhukM0pBTGZzbnU3Vlk/edit?pli=1) of kids from [Mental Fitness ATL](http://www.mentalfitnessatl.org/) going nuts with Sphero!
+* 3D Modeling for Minecraft and Beyond: Using Autodesk's Free 3D Modeling Tools for CoderDojos -- Autodesk is providing free [3D modeling tools to all CoderDojos](http://coderdojo.com/news/2014/07/15/autodesk-provide-all-dojos-free-3d-modelling-tools)!
+The tools can even be used to make models to import into Minecraft!

 # Thank you and sponsorship